AbhayFernandes/review_tool/README.md

 ### 📦 Quick Start/Install:

-**DO NOT RUN RANDOM COMMANDS ON THE INTERNET** Take a look at the scripts in the repo above before running the commands below to install the tool.
+**DO NOT RUN RANDOM COMMANDS ON THE INTERNET!**\n Take a look at the scripts in the repo above before running the commands below to install the tool.

 Install the latest release with a single command: